 Amealia's outreach toward victims of domestic violence has included volunteer activities at the Gateway shelter in Atlanta, administrative duties at a local battered women's shelter, advocating in connection with legislation for victims, and serving as interim Secretary of the Henry Grady NIA -Advisory Board at Grady Hospital.
 In addition, Ms. Miller serves on the Board of Celebrate Our Children Foundation(non-profit).

-She is a membe of the National Association of Professional Women, member of Sigma Beta Delta, and former National Secretary of IMPACT Writers Group.
+She is a member of the National Association of Professional Women, member of Sigma Beta Delta, and former National Secretary of IMPACT Writers Group.
 Amealia is the recipient of the National Coalition of 100 Black Women (Stone Mountain-Lithonia Chapter) 2014 Bold and Fearless Advocacy Award in Domestic Violence and Sex Trafficking.
 She was featured in Trendsetters to Trendsetters Magazine (May/June 2015 edition), featured in the 16th Edition of Who's Who in Black Atlanta (February 2016), a featured guest on multiple radio shows and Amealia is most recently selected as Georgia Federation Business Woman of the Year 2016.

 Amealia studied World Religion (Leeward Community College, Hawaii), received a Certified Nurse's Assistant Diploma (Wahiawa Hawaii), Registered Medical Assistant Diploma (Georgia Medical Institute), Bachelor of Science in Management( cum laude), Master of Art in Organizational Leadership from Shorter University (summa cum laude), Advanced Certificate in Christian Life Coaching (Light University) and Certified Anger Management Specialist (CAMS-II) certificate.
-Amealia is the mother of three grown men and she resides in metropolitan Atlanta.
+Amealia is the mother of four grown men and she resides in metropolitan Atlanta.